Suraj80/Pesiticide/README.md

 # Pesiticide
 Information about pesiticide

-This program was developed by Suraj
-Programming languages used : C and C++
+This program was developed by Suraj and Vaishnavi Programming languages used : C and C++